 The District may offer the opportunity for students to earn dual-credits through the Kentucky Dual-Credit Scholarship Program and follows the guidelines outlined in the “Kentucky Council on Postsecondary Education and Kentucky Department of Education Dual Credit Policy for Kentucky Public and Participating Postsecondary Institutions and Secondary Schools,” located on the Kentucky Department of Education website.

+Performance-Based Credits

+In addition to Carnegie units, students may earn credit toward high school graduation through the District’s standards-based, performance-based credit system that complies with requirements of Kentucky Administrative Regulation.
+Procedures for developing and amending the system shall address the following:

+Conditions under which each high school may grant performance-based credits and the related performance descriptors and assessments;

+Objective grading and reporting procedures;

+Content standards established in 704 KAR 3:303 and 704 KAR Chapter 8;

+The extent to which state-provided assessments will be used;

+The ability for students to demonstrate proficiency and earn credit for learning acquired outside of school or in prior learning; and

+Criteria to ensure that internships, cooperative learning experiences, and other learning in the school and community are:

+Designed to further student progress towards the Individual Learning Plan;

+Supervised by qualified instructors; and

+Aligned with State and District content and performance standards.

 Jefferson County Public Schools Curriculum Courses

 Students may receive credit toward graduation requirements by enrolling in and successfully passing courses through the Jefferson County Public Schools curriculum program.
 Credit may be earned in accordance with the following requirements: